Dr. D. Niler Pyeatt, Honors Program Director

 Students admitted to the Honors Program are eligible for scholarship assistance.
 The Honors Council bases individual awards on information furnished by each candidate.
 These awards continue provided the student maintains the proper grade point average and makes steady progress in completing seminar, tutorial, and thesis hours.
 Honors students on scholarship receive half-tuition remission for each of three Honors seminars they complete and full-tuition remission for twelve hours of tutorial and thesis courses.

 Upon the student’s successful completion of Honors work, the Honors Council awards the student a certificate and medallion.
-The medallion is to be worn with academic regalia and the Honors student will be given special recognition during the graduation ceremony.
+The medallion is to be worn with academic regalia.
+In addition, the bachelor’s diploma will read “With Honors in (major field),” the transcript will read “Completed Honors Curriculum,” and the Honors student will be given special recognition during the graduation ceremony.

 Admission to the Honors Program